frozyio/connector/README.md

 # Use with Docker

-To launch connector interactively, simply do
+To launch connector interactively, simply do:

         docker run -it --rm --net=host frozy/connector